Evaluate Exhibits Online at Your Own Pace and from Your Own Space!

 Open to all budding scientists from public, private, and home schools in Westchester, Rockland, and Putnam Counties in New York State, our fair has also extended a warm welcome to Middle Schools in Nassau county during certain years for a “virtual” competition in science and technology.

 What set the Tri-County Science & Technology Fair apart?
 From 1994-2024, it was the only New York State regional fair that included three grade levels: Elementary, Middle, and High School.
 While most fairs limited their showcase to one or two levels, we provided a continuous journey for students to fuel their passion for science and technology throughout their academic careers.
-But in 2025, due to limited resources, we have chosen to focus solely on High School competition, and we expect to attract more than 150 students participating in our virtual fair!
+But since 2025, due to limited resources, we have chosen to focus solely on High School competition, and we expect to attract more than 150 students participating in our virtual fair!

 Many High School participants, handpicked by their principal or science department chair, got the opportunity to present original research or demonstrate a scientific, mathematical, or technological principle.
 The crème de la crème, who choose to enter original research in the fair, can aim for the stars and advance to the New York State level competition – the NYS Science Congress.